Kape94/CppM/README.md

 cppm build
 ```

-Aside from doing these commands, you would also need to add the proper find_package and target_linx_libraries calls on your CMake.
+Aside from doing these commands, you would also need to add the proper find_package and target_link_libraries calls on your CMake.
 Ususally these two calls get outputted by vcpkg during installation, so it's mostly a matter of copying the calls to your CMakeLists.txt